 - In absolute terms allocations for nutrition related schemes in the Union Budget increased from Rs.
 2,00,071 crore in 2012-13 (A) to Rs.
-2,98,316 crore in 2017-18 (BE). - Share of allocation / expenditure for nutrition related schemes in the total Union Budget declined from 14.2 percent to 13.9 percent in 2017-18 (BE). - The share of allocation / expenditure for nutrition related schemes in the GDP declined from 2 percent in 2012-13 to 1.8 percent in 2017-18 (BE). - The highest increase in allocation for MBP seen in the current budget compared to Union Budget allocations for earlier years.
+2,98,316 crore in 2017-18 (BE). - There has been a consistent growth in allocation for nutrition related schemes in the Union Budget since 2012-13 (A). - However, share of allocation / expenditure for nutrition related schemes in the total Union Budget declined from 14.2 percent in 2012-13 (A) to 13.9 percent in 2017-18 (BE). - The share of allocation / expenditure for nutrition related schemes in the GDP declined from 2 percent in 2012-13 to 1.8 percent in 2017-18 (BE). - The highest increase in allocation for MBP seen in the current budget compared to Union Budget allocations for earlier years.

 Undernutrition has a lifelong impact on cognitive development, health, and future earnings.
 Investments in nutrition programmes will not only build human capital but would significantly contribute in economic growth as well.
 However, almost 38.7 percent children under-5 years of age in India are stunted and 73 percent women in reproductive age are anaemic (Rapid Survey on Children, 2013-14).
-These are not the numbers that a country like India, which is "seen as an engine of global growth", would be willing to reckon with.
-The Finance Minister, while presenting the budget for 2017-18 mentioned that transformation in the quality of life of people and mobilising various sections of society, to realise their true potential would be the top priority of the government.
-However, no such commitment may be seen, if one looks at the numbers presented in the budget document for the nutrition sector.
+These are not the numbers that a country like India, which is "seen as an engine of global growth", should be willing to reckon with.
+The Finance Minister, while presenting the budget for 2017-18 mentioned that transformation in the quality of life of people and mobilising various sections of society, including the vulnerable communities, to realise their true potential has been on the top priority.
+However, no such commitment has been seen yet, if one looks at the numbers presented in the budget document for the nutrition sector.